 I was just wondering why they got rid of the ripple that's all.

-We don't know if the author wanted to end it at part 2 and start a new series with stands as the main point or something like that, but the ripple and creatures above humans (vampire, pillar men) already reached highest point in part 2.
+We don't know if the author wanted to end it at part 2 and start a new series with Stands as the main point or something like that, but the Ripple and creatures above humans (vampire, pillar men) already reached its highest point in part 2.

-As mentioned on the main page, Jojo at the time was usually compared to similar-enough manga, and tbh was almost continually trailing dead last in Jump's popularity polls (though that honestly never changed, even all the way to Part 6 it was doing badly popularity-wise in Jump despite have a very dedicated fanbase).
+As mentioned on the main page, Jojo at the time was usually compared to similar-enough manga, and tbh was almost continually trailing dead last in Jump's popularity polls (though that honestly never changed; even all the way to Part 6, it was doing badly popularity-wise in Jump despite having a very dedicated fanbase).
 The introduction of Stands is what really made the series popular, and far more importantly, unique.

-This is just speculation, but maybe when Notorious BIG killed it's victims, Carne came back to life?
-We've seen Stands doing wierder stuff.
+This is just speculation, but maybe when Notorious BIG killed its victims, Carne came back to life?
+We've seen Stands doing weirder stuff.
 Or maybe it was a positive version of Cheap Trick, which simply finds a new host when the old one dies.

 Well, Zeppeli is like 150 years old you know.
 120 years is tradition all right.
-And how says this does not know all the facts because, well Zeppeli dies.
+And who says this does not know all the facts because, well Zeppeli dies.

-The pillar men said there were ripple before they went to sleep 12,000 years ago, and throughout history it has become an obscure practice.
+The Pillar Men said there were ripple before they went to sleep 2,000 years ago, and throughout history, it has become an obscure practice.

 Because that death happened on another continent, the corpse parts are from his death after reviving and living out the rest of his life.

 Quo Vadis???
 It's in the bible man.
-Besides the idea is to unite west and east, saint corpses are a budist thing.
+Besides, the idea is to unite west and east; saint corpses are a Buddhist thing.